 What it looks like

-- RITHMIK 200 white, round tablets, biconvex with score on one side.
+- RITHMIK 200 mg tablets – white, round tablets, biconvex with one-sided score notch.

 Each pack contains 30 tablets.

 The active ingredient in RITHMIK is amiodarone hydrochloride: